StrongResearch/chess-hackathon-3/README.md

  - Your submission must conform to the specification (below),
  - Your model must pass the pre-submission validation check (below) to be admitted into the tournament,
  - Your model must be trained **entirely from scratch** using the provided compute resources.
- - You **may not** use pretrained models (includes no transfer learning, fine-tuning, or adaptation modules).
+ - You **may not** use pretrained models (this includes no transfer learning, fine-tuning, or adaptation modules).
  - You **may not** hard-code any moves (e.g. no opening books).
  - You may install any dependencies you wish for the purpose of **training** but for inference (e.g. game play / tournament) your model **must not** require any dependencies other than those included in the `requirements.txt` file for this repo.